nextcloud/documentation/admin_manual/installation/source_installation.rst

 * This installs the packages for the ownCloud core system.
 If you are planning on running additional apps, keep in mind that they might require additional packages.
-See the Prerequisites section (above) for details.
+See :ref:`prerequisites_label` for details.

 * At the installation of the MySQL/MariaDB server, you will be prompted to create a root password.
 Be sure to remember the password you enter there